-Casts from true copies, in plaster and resin, of undisputed masterpieces of classic art, from ancient Greece to the Renaissance, interact with our architectural models: the Discobolus, the Winged Victory of Samothrace, the Poseidon of Cape Artemisio, the Venus de Milo are placed near the scale model of the Parthenon; the Capitoline She-wolf and Roman portrait statues accompany the volumetric and sectional models of the Pantheon.
+The Discobolus, the Winged Victory of Samothrace, the Poseidon of Cape Artemisio and the Venus de Milo are placed near the scale model of the Parthenon; the Capitoline She-wolf and Roman portrait statues flank the volumetric and sectional models of the Pantheon.

-Next there is the Medieval section with examples of the Romanesque and Gothic styles, then the Renaissance area where models of Florence Cathedral and St Peter’s Basilica in Rome provide the setting for, among others, the mighty works of Michelangelo: the Pietà from St Peter’s, the Rondanini Pietà, the Pitti Tondo and the Taddei Tondo, Moses, David and still more.
+Next there is the Medieval section with examples of the Romanesque and Gothic styles, with a focus on the city of Ancona and its cathedral.
+After the area dedicated to paintings and their translation into high relief, is the Renaissance room with St Peter’s Basilica and the mighty works of Michelangelo: the Pietà from St Peter’s, the Rondanini Pietà, the Pitti Tondo and the Taddei Tondo, Moses, David and more.

-On 18 December 2021, we inaugurated our Collezione Design gallery: a new space specially created to be a multi-sensory environment, just like the Museo Omero, where you can get to know thirty-two iconic examples of Italian design.
-Among the manufacturing companies are: Anonima Castelli, Alessi, Artemide, Bialetti, Brionvega, Danese, Dainese, Fiam, Flos, Gufram, Guzzini, IFI, Kartell, Magis, Minerva, Olivetti, Pandora design, Piaggio, Tod’s, Siemens, Voiello, Zannotta.
+Among the manufacturers are: Anonima Castelli, Alessi, Artemide, Bialetti, Brionvega, Danese, Dainese, Fiam, Flos, Gufram, Guzzini, IFI, Kartell, Magis, Minerva, Olivetti, Pandora design, Piaggio, Tod’s, Siemens, Voiello, Zannotta.

-The next step for our collection: setting up the definitive exhibition layout in the current areas where about 300 works will be displayed along an innovative, multi-sensory and technologically advanced pathway.
+The future of our collection: the collection is awaiting a new exhibition layout in the areas it currently occupies.
+It will have an innovative, multi-sensory and technologically advanced itinerary.